chriswillsflannery/GUClone-ReactNative/README.md

 android:

-if Android studio gives you a Gradle build failure issue, within Android Studio:
+if Android studio gives you a Gradle build/sync failure issue, within Android Studio:
 - File -> invalidate caches
 - quit android studio
 - navigate into the android folder of your app and remove the Gradle folder